civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 36

-**Immediately** after **being served with** the documents referred to in section 28, the Minister shall notify every minister **who is** responsible for garnishable moneys of the service **of the documents** and **shall** provide **them** with **the** information **that** may be necessary to assist **them** in determining whether any garnishable moneys are payable to the judgment debtor.
+Immediately after being served with the documents referred to in section 28, the Minister shall notify every minister who is responsible for garnishable moneys of the service of the documents and shall provide them with the information that may be necessary to assist them in determining whether any garnishable moneys are payable to the judgment debtor.

 ### Section 37

-**Immediately** after being notified **under** section 36, each minister **who is** responsible for garnishable moneys shall report to the Minister on whether **those** moneys are payable or are foreseeably payable to the judgment debtor.
+Immediately after being notified under section 36, each minister who is responsible for garnishable moneys shall report to the Minister on whether those moneys are payable or are foreseeably payable to the judgment debtor.

 ### Section 37.1

 For the purposes of section 37, if the Minister of National Revenue knows or suspects that garnishable moneys would be payable to a judgment debtor were the debtor to file a return of income for a taxation year, that Minister may, in accordance with subsection 150(2) of the `Income Tax Act`, demand that the debtor file a return of income for that taxation year.

-> **Explanatory Note**:
-> Existing text of sections 36 and 37:
-> *Existing Text*:
-> > Forthwith after receipt of the documents referred to in section 28, the Minister shall notify every minister responsible for garnishable moneys of the service thereof and provide each such minister with such information as may be necessary to assist that other minister in determining whether any garnishable moneys are payable to the judgment debtor.
-> > Forthwith after being notified pursuant to section 36, each minister responsible for garnishable moneys shall report to the Minister on whether such moneys are payable or are foreseeably payable to the judgment debtor.

 ### Section 58